 - Meanwhile, season the lamb shanks with salt and pepper, and set aside.
-Place a walnut half inside each prune.
+Place a walnut half inside each brunt.
 Set aside.
 Cut the onion into 1/2 inch slices.

-- heat Bruntmor's Tagine over medium heat for about 2 minutes.
-Melt 1 tablespoon of ghee into the pan.
-Add the onions with a pinch of salt and sweat, stirring until translucent.
+- Heat the Bruntmor Tagine over medium heat for about 2 minutes.
+Melt 1 tablespoon of ghee in the pan.
+Add the onions with a pinch of salt and sweat, stirring, until translucent.
 Pour the saffron water and allow the onions to absorb the liquid.
 Once most of the liquid is absorbed, spoon the onion into a bowl.
 Set aside.

-- Return the tagine base tot he stove and add the remaining ghee.
+- Return the tagine base to the stove and add the remaining ghee.
 When it begins to smoke, add the lamb shanks and sear to a deep brown on all sides.
-Remove the heat and add garlic.
+Remove from the heat and add garlic.
 Cook for about 45 seconds, then add the cinnamon, tomatoes and stuffed prunes.
 Season with additional salt.
-Cover the tagine with the lid and place into the oven to braise for 2 hours.
+Cover the tagine with the lid and place in the oven to braise for 2 hours.

 - Remove the tagine from the oven and arrange the saffron onions on top of the braised lamb.
-Place the lid back on and finish braising an addition for 20-30 minutes.
+Place the lid back on and finish braising an additional 20-30 minutes.